 What do you suggest I do regarding lodging, as I am finding all of the hotels are booked?

 The University provides on-Grounds housing in the new Alderman Road residence area, during Finals Weekend.
 For details, please contact Conference Services at (434) 924-4479 or visit their website.
 For information on hotels, inns, and bed and breakfasts, contact the Charlottesville Albemarle Visitors Bureau toll free at (877) 386-1103 or visit their website.
 To reach the Visitors Bureau Reservations Hotline directly, call (800) 253-1271.
-A list of local hotels and lodging options can also be found at the University's Places to Stay site.

 What services do you provide for guests with limited mobility and/or disabilities?